spotinst/help/src/docs/ocean/features/commitments-setup-aks.md

 <img width="500" src="https://github.com/user-attachments/assets/71cae309-ad03-4c61-9859-c455bef17ec2" />

 The first time you use commitments, you must add at least one permission at the tenant level so Spot can connect to Azure cluster environments.
+In addition, you must add the custom reader role.

 These permissions give you access to all the resources under the same tenant.
 You need these permissions to turn on virtual node group-level commitments.